nekota0/Twitch_to_llm/README.md

 ## how to use
-set your api keys into the file. this program use openai's agent. you have to generate agent before starting.
+set your api keys into the file. this program use openai's agent. you have to generate assistant before starting.